 Build Check List:

 - What type of track are you using?
 Wood or metal? (this determines proper COG, type of wheel also comes into play)

 - Center rail present on your track? (determines type of steer)

 - Can you camber your wheels?

 - Do you have to run on 3 or 4 wheels?

-- Type of lube? (will determine level of polish need for axles)
+- Type of lube? (will determine the precise level of axle polish required)

 - Can you use weight reduced wheels? (needs to match track conditions)

 - Does your budget allow use of tungsten weights? (last upgrade)